Maxyee/Julhas_MERN_Stack_Project/MERNShop/README.md

 `npm install`

-I command will download all of the node-modules package into our project.
+This command will download all of the node-modules package into our project.
 After that, run another command

 `npm start`